 - Finance has visibility into expected revenues and how to invest and grow the company.

 - Customer success can plan resources to align with incoming deals for seamless onboarding.

 - Executives can step in as needed to push deals forward.

 Those are only a few examples of the benefits of well-executed forecast calls.
 To unlock this power alignment, you first need to know forecast call best practices so you can run yours like a master.
-Whether it’s a weekly 1:1 or a larger forecasting call, we’re breaking down the steps you should take before, during, and after.
+Whether it’s a weekly one-on-one sales meeting or a larger forecasting call, we’re breaking down the steps you should take before, during, and after.

 At Clari, we’re helping you go from forecast uncertainty to revenue confidence.

 How is your forecast accuracy, right now?
 Most sales leaders’ forecasts don’t get within 10% accuracy until week 10 or 11 of the quarter.
 But with forecast accuracy, consistent revenue processes, and operational rigor you can pass the ultimate predictable revenue test — calling your sales forecast number.
 And reap the benefits of a fully aligned revenue organization.

 For too many organizations, the forecast call is just another time consuming task that you don’t see a ton of ROI from and don’t prioritize.
 But when you consider the incredible impact an accurate forecast call has to your entire business, you might rethink those priorities.

 Anthony Cessario, Clari’s VP of Enterprise Sales, gives this great example: “Last quarter, my reps started the quarter saying that we would beat our plan by 252%.
 However, the projection based on historical data (Clari’s AI) told us that, at best, we would end the quarter at 133%.
 This is still very good, but vastly different from the team’s call.
 We ended up at 131%.
 Clari clearly saw risk in our pipeline that our reps were not seeing.”
 Achieving 131% above the planis a huge win, right?
 On one hand yes, but on the other hand...